Everything for just $5,950

-If you have private health insurance you can end your weight-loss struggle for good for $4,950.
-Our price is all-inclusive, covering your surgical, assistant surgical as well as your anaesthetic fees (commonly not included), the gastric band or sleeve procedure, and all the necessary dietary, medical and psychological support to help you reach your goal weight by our in-house highly experienced team.
+If you have private health insurance you can end your weight-loss struggle for good for $5,950.
+Our price is all-inclusive, covering your surgical, assistant surgical as well as your anaesthetic fees (commonly not included in most surgery quotations), the gastric band or sleeve procedure, and all the necessary dietary, medical and psychological support to help you reach your goal weight by our in-house highly experienced team.
 Generally the only other cost under usual circumstances is your health fund excess.
 Click here to get the full details of our comprehensive program.

 Or, if you don’t have insurance don’t worry, we can still help.
 Ring us on (02) 8197 9595 to discuss your options and costs if you do not have private health insurance.
 You will need to pay your hospital fees, but you may be surprised at how affordable this is.